41% of US land is used for livestock production according to a report by Bloomberg.

 Why This Is Troubling

-There are two things that bother me the most about this report.
-Using the largest portion of US land for livestock production is not only a waste of resources, it is wreaking havoc on the ecosystem.
+There are three things that bother me the most about this report.
+Using the largest portion of US land for livestock production is not only a waste of resources, it is wreaking havoc on the ecosystem, and may be the cause of disease spread according to Dr. Michael Greger and the World HEalth Organization.
 On top of that, we feed a higher proportion of our crops to human bred livestock (12.75% more) and export more crops to other countries – WHILE 13-14% OF THE US POPULATION HAS FOOD INSECURITY!!!

 Source: Food Insecurity, A Public Health Issue https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5230819/

 The Economic Research Service at the United States Department of Agriculture (USDA) released its most recent report on food insecurity in September 2017, indicating that 41 million people in the United States are living in food insecure households, 13 million of whom are children.